Table of Contents

 • Lack of supports.
 Insufficiently supported areas will shift way easier and cause misalignment among layers.

 • Insufficient exposures.
-This especially applies to base and support layers because they must withstand the highest number of separation cycles from FEP or PDMS (for bottom-up printers).
+This especially applies to base and support layers because they must withstand the highest number of separation cycles from FEP or PDMS (for bottom-up resin printers).

 • Material properties.
 3D printing resin may be too soft and flexible.